 There is no fiscal impact associated with accepting this report.
 JPA Operations Committee and Governing Board direction will be used to prepare the FY 2018-19 Budget.

-Recommend Library JPA Operations Committee accept the report and direct staff to move forward with the development of the FY 2018-19 Budget.
+Recommend Library JPA Governing Board accept the report and direct staff to move forward with the development of the FY 2018-19 Budget.
+Library JPA Operations Committee members present at the January 23, 2018, meeting concur with this recommendation.

-Date: January 17, 2018